jakegameroff/learning-go/README.md

   <img src="gopher.png" width="200" alt="Go Gopher">
 </p>

-# Go
+# Learning Go

-Learning Go.
 These are quick projects I'm building to pick up the language — some of them I plan to break out into their own repos and make production-ready when I have more time.

 - **[guessing-game](guessing-game/)** — Number guessing game (CLI)
 - **[todo-cli](todo-cli/)** — Todo list manager (CLI)